Sanke926/Tailenrich/README.md

    - required columns: `sampleID`, `group`
    - `group` must be coded as `-1` and `1`

-For the bundled public sample, the repository also includes the files used to generate the covariate-adjusted matrix:
+For the example dataset, the repository also includes the files used to generate the covariate-adjusted expression matrix:

 - `gene_TPM_by_salmon.csv`: raw TPM matrix before covariate removal
 - `MSBB36_control_isoform_covarites.csv`: sample-level covariate table
 - `isoform_sample.txt`: original case/control sample definition
 - `used_covariates.txt`: covariates selected for removal in this dataset

-The bundled sample dataset is:
+The example dataset is stored under `sample_input/MSBB-BM36/`:

 - `sample_input/MSBB-BM36/gene_TPM_by_salmon.csv`
 - `sample_input/MSBB-BM36/gene_TPM_by_salmon_covAdjusted.csv`